-In 2H, 4H and 4HR, we do not rely just on the realized bidding groups and value/bid realizations in these groups that we used to determine subject payoffs, but instead consider all possible auction realizations given by different bidding groups and value/bid realizations.
+In 2H, 4H and 4HR, we do not rely solely on the realized bidding groups and value/bid realizations in the groups that we used to determine subject payoffs, but instead consider all possible auction realizations given by different bidding groups and value/bid realizations.
 In each such auction realization, the revenue is equal to the highest bid.
 The average revenue is then computed as an average of realized revenue across all possible auction realizations for the given feedback treatment.
 Average efficiency is computed as the average realized value of the winner divided by the average maximum value across all possible auction realizations for the given feedback treatment.

-In 2H, there are 72 subjects bidding in groups of two in each feedback treatment and each subject bids for six potential value realizations.
+In 2H, there are 72 subjects bidding in groups of two in each feedback treatment, and each subject bids for six potential value realizations.
 Hence there are altogether $\binom{72}{2} \times 6^2 = 92,016$ possible auction realizations for each feedback type.
 In 4H, there are 48 subjects bidding in groups of four in each feedback treatment, each bidding for six potential value realizations.
 This gives $\binom{48}{4} \times 6^4 = 252,175,680$ possible auction realizations for each feedback type.
-In 4HR, there are 48 subjects bidding in groups of four in each feedback type.
 In 4HR, there are 48 subjects bidding in groups of four in each feedback treatment, each bidding for six potential value realizations.

-realizations for each feedback type.
+This gives $\binom{48}{4} \times 6^4 = 252,175,680$ possible auction realizations for each feedback type.
+In 4HR, there are 48 subjects bidding in groups of four in each feedback treatment, each bidding for ten potential value realizations.
+This gives $\binom{48}{4} \times 10^4 = 1,945,800,000$ possible auction realizations for each feedback type.

 The standard errors presented in Table 5 are computed by repeating the procedure described above based on 1,000 bootstrap samples clustered at subject level and stratified by gender.
 Moreover, for standard errors on treatment differences, we cluster the bootstrap draws across different feedback types at the level of sets of values and their ordering.
 That is, if a subject of a particular gender and with a particular combination of values and their ordering is drawn under one treatment, the corresponding subject(s) are also drawn for the other (two) treatment(s).
-The clustering and stratification are implemented in order to minimize the amount of noise contained in the individual bootstrap realizations of the statistics of interest.
+The clustering and stratification are implemented in order to minimize the amount of noise contained in the individual bootstrap realizations of the statistics of interest.30